THE 155th ANNUAL REPORT TO THE CONGREGATION OF

 (f) Taking retiring collections at all Services throughout the year and, thanks to generous giving by members, we were able to support the following charities:-

-The Annual Carol Service with the Adamson Band was held on the 13th December and the Christingle Service with Nativity Mime on the 20th December.
-In June we held a Special Service to mark the 90th Birthday of Her Majesty the Queen.
-A number of other Special Services which had previously proved popular were repeated during the year including a Family Service with the participation of G.A.P.
-Puppets, a Healing & Angel Service, a “Light for a loved one” Memorial Service and the Annual Service of Remembrance with Wreath Laying on Remembrance Sunday morning.
+The Annual Carol Service with the Adamson Band took place on Sunday 16th December.
+The Christingle Service with Nativity Mime on the 23rd December was well supported.
+Christmas Eve saw the Communion Service back to its original time of 7pm.
+Special Services which had previously proved popular were repeated during the year including a Family Service with the participation of G.A.P.
+Puppets, Healing & Angel Service, “Light for a loved one” Memorial Service and the Annual Service of Remembrance with Wreath Laying on Remembrance Sunday morning.
 All were well received and have become established as annual events.
 We were also represented at the Newton Churches Wreath Laying at the War Memorial in the George & Dragon Square on Remembrance Sunday.

-We shared in the sense of loss felt by the death of Brian Shawdale and our heartfelt condolences go to his family and friends.
+We shared in the sense of loss felt by the death of Donald Brooks, Harry Lever and Sheila Holmes

 On behalf of the Church Committee.

-CAROL A. REDFERN, Joint Secretary
+CAROL A. REDFERN, Secretary

-JOHN HEYWOOD, Joint Treasurer
+JOHN N HEYWOOD, Treasurer